rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 Firstly the element type is declared, and then the attributes are given in square brackets.

-(An element is an item such as a text box or button, or it is meta data such as size or background).
+Elements are items such as text boxes or buttons, or can be metadata such as size or background.

 Here are two elements, of types foo and bar.